Search sheldonbrown.com and sheldonbrown.org

 Reassembly is a bit of a jigsaw puzzle.
 The normal means of assembly won't work, since the planet cage is normally part of the internal assembly.
-The planet gears are inserted through the left axle hole, then secured in place with the pinions.
+The planet gears are inserted through the left axle hole, then secured in place with the pinion pins.
 After that, the axle, left bearing and shield are installed, in that order (don't let the pinions fall out!)
-The remainder of the internal can then be built normally inside the hub, save for screwing the right ball cup into the hub shell before installing the driver and excluding the ring gear pawls, pins and springs.
+The remainder of the internals can then be built normally inside the hub, save for screwing the right ball cup into the hub shell before installing the driver and excluding the ring gear pawls, pins and springs.

 The "right hand ball cup" (now on the left side) needs to be secured with Loctite or similar thread-locking adhesive, or it will loosen up